 A collective gasp seems to permeate the room along with the smell of red meat.
 It is only as I add my hamburger hash to the table that I realize I have been invited to a vegetarian pot luck.

-He is like a carefully calibrated time bomb, set to detonate at the moment of most potential destruction.
+Our child is like a carefully calibrated time bomb, set to detonate at the moment of greatest potential destruction.
 I fall upon him, shielding her from as much damage as possible.
+The angels sing.

 They are two androgynous waifs aged twelve and ten.
 The older boy is the figure of responsibility in the household.
 He cooks the meals.
 He cleans the house.
 He ensures his younger brother gets to school on time.
 Their mother is named Gypsy.
 Her income is from home-based massage and aromatherapy services.
 The boys bring their pet ferret to Brewer Park.

-I smell chlorine and potato chips as I lead him down the hall to become a tadpole once more.
+I smell chlorine and potato chips as I lead Ben down the hall to become a tadpole once more.

 Ben, his bare feet on a footstool in front of him, is absorbed in a book.
 He feels one of the cats lick his toes.
 He bends forward to absent-mindedly stroke the cat and sees that it is in fact a raccoon who has wandered in the open patio door.

-I stand at a safe distance and watch as they take aim and fire at each other.
-They seem so young.
+I stand at a safe distance and watch as the children take aim and fire at each other.
+They are so young.
 The footing is wet and precarious from so much shooting.

 Amongst the comic books and tea cups I find a single boxing glove signed by Shawn O’Sullivan.

 Our light-hearted exploration is halted by a resonant boom.
 Ben, Alex and I are frozen on the ice of Dow’s Lake, staring at each other, waiting for someone to explain.

 “I’m not happy about the fact that you assume you will spend every weekend at my place.”